 Also, on the way back to your car, along the dirt path next to the road, you will pass Wayfarers Chapel.

-On the way back to the car you will also pass a small turnout that has plaques dedicated to the area you just explored for you to read as well.
+On the way back to the car, you will also pass a small turnout that has plaques dedicated to the area you just explored for you to read.

 All in all, this is a fantastic place for a beach day or some coastal hiking.
 It’s hard to think of better views in Southern California, and I highly recommend you add it to your list.
 Let me know if you have been in the comments and what you thought.